n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 17 - Advent of Cyber 2021.md

 ### Question-6
 [Top](#TOC)

 To identify the Username belonging to this profile we created, we need a different [reconnaissance](../../../../Knowledge%20Base/Vulnerabilities/Insecure%20S3%20Buckets.md#Reconnaissance) command.
-This one is more detailed and actually returns the information from the prior command and more, including the `Arn`, or "Amazon Resource Name" of the user.
+This one is more detailed and returns the information from the prior command and more, including the `Arn`, or "Amazon Resource Name" of the user.
 This will contain the username we want.
 Run the command below.

 ```
 aws stst get-caller-identity --profile <PROFILE_NAME>